Artificial tongue that can identify different whiskies could put an end to counterfeiting

 “In addition to its obvious potential for use in identifying counterfeit alcohols, it could be used in food safety testing, quality control, security — really any area where a portable, reusable method of tasting would be useful.”

-But one whisky expert cast doubt on the artificial tongue’s effectiveness.
-Charles MacLean, a Master of the Quaich, the Scotch whisky industry’s highest accolade, said: “Flavor assessment in the whisky industry is done by smell, taste and texture.
+But one whiskey expert cast doubt on the artificial tongue’s effectiveness.
+Charles MacLean, a Master of the Quaich, the Scotch whiskey industry’s highest accolade, said: “Flavor assessment in the whiskey industry is done by smell, taste and texture.
 Of all the senses employed, smell is the most important.
-Whisky blenders and quality assessors rely entirely on smell.
+Whiskey blenders and quality assessors rely entirely on smell.

 “Our sense of taste is crude in comparison.
 While we have … around 9,000 taste buds, we are equipped with between 50 and 100 million olfactory receptors and can detect aromas in minuscule amounts, commonly in parts per million, sometimes parts per billion and with some chemicals parts per trillion.
 Will this ‘tongue’ be as sensitive as this, I wonder?”